saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

     --tunnel-name my-single-tunnel
   ```

-**Multiple Tunnels** &#8212; "High-availability tunnel pool" would look like this if they were run as part of a script or from the command line:
+**Multiple Tunnels** &#8212; A high-availability tunnel pool would look like this if it was run as part of a script or from the command line:

 ```sh
 ./sc -u $SAUCE_USERNAME -k $SAUCE_ACCESS_KEY --tunnel-pool --tunnel-name main-tunnel-pool